rbachawal/Mywork/Motr/MotrCodeStyle.md

 Two observations are of import here:

-  * the code is mostly read, not written.
+  * The code is mostly read, not written.
 The stabler the project, the more predominant reads are, because only harder to find bugs remain and more code has to be analyzed for each of them;

-  * the code is read under an assumption that it is incorrect.
+  * The code is read under an assumption that it is incorrect.

 The last point goes contrary to the principles of information hiding and abstraction boundaries: when a module A, which uses a module B, is analyzed